 Our Park is rich in history and has a multitude of activities for you to enjoy and explore throughout the year whatever the weather.

 The Park at Compton Verney that you see today is the result of an 11-year restoration project that is still ongoing to restore the landscape to the one that Lancelot ‘Capability’ Brown designed in 1768.

 Top 10 things to do in the Park

 - Spot bird and wildlife on a nature trail around the ‘Capability’ Brown paths

 - See baby birds on the lake from our new bird hide

-- Explore a vision of the future at The Clearing, on the shores of the lake
+- Explore The Clearing, on the shores of the lake

 - Have fun in our Forest School and outdoor activities every Thursday